jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+totally forgot about the emoty pseudo selector... maybe can combine with valid/invalid to leverage hidden dirty attr

+for text if lazy is an issue because placeholder stuff, then consider a local field and a blur handler

 --> I can use an invalid class that takes advantage of shadow-y dirty attr

 on ios in app that bug persists so i need a slightly differnt approach ...